KCLibrary/docs.kclibrary.org/community-reference/small-business.md

 There are several steps to take to turn your business idea into reality.
 Here are some resources and services to help.

 - The Missouri Secretary of State's [Starting a Business](http://www.sos.mo.gov/business/startBusiness) webpage.
 This page includes links to the required state forms and the new company registration system.
+- [Legal GPS](https://www.kclibrary.org/research-resources/research-databases/legal-gps) is an excellent tool to build your business-legal knowledge.
+Learn what options exist for state entities, tax entities and continue to build on your knowledge as you determine what might make sense for you.
 - The Secretary of State's [Search for a Business Entity](https://bsd.sos.mo.gov/BusinessEntity/BESearch.aspx?SearchType=0) page.
 This page allows you to determine if your selected business name is available for use.
 The Library’s database [Legal Forms Library](https://www.kclibrary.org/research-resources/research-databases/legal-forms-library) (in consultation with an attorney) may also help you with this process.
 - The staff of [KC BizCare](http://kcmo.gov/kcbizcare/about/), operated by the City of Kansas City, will assist you with the licensing process and other required local registrations.
 - Remember to register with the [Missouri Department of Revenue](http://www.dor.mo.gov/) and the [IRS](http://www.irs.gov/) to be assigned an identification number to pay those taxes!